Our sole focus is to help our students and employees protect themselves and others, and to support them in every way we can at this difficult time.

-These details are also outlined in the contract terms and conditions.
+The current arrears policy can be found here, these details are also outlined in the contract terms and conditions.

 Beyond the Box Student will not permit the use of the internet for the transmission or receipt of material which is considered to be offensive, in breach of policies on equal opportunities and harassment, discrimination and bullying.